DARPA-CRITICALMAAS/ta1_integration/docs/pages/running_server.md

 ## 6. Examples

-To run specific the the “map crop” module, it would go something roughly like this:
+To run the “map crop” module, it would go something roughly like this:

 1. User creates file a.json:
     ```